demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 ---
 # All I know about JavaScript functions

 JavaScript is all functions.
 It should be called FunctionScript because it's all about functions.
 Functions are just functions when we write them.
 When we use them as object ( class ) members, we call them methods.
-We never call them rutines, please don't.
+We never call them routines, please don't.

 ```javascript